 Other Implantable Myoelectric Sensors

-Implantable Sensors Versus Improved Skin Surface Sensors
+Implantable Sensors Versus Improved Skin-Surface Sensors

-We’re also starting to see sensors embedded in flexible materials like electronic skin:
+For example, we’re starting to see sensors embedded in flexible materials like electronic skin:

 How Amputees Should Use This Information